 Budget travelers can search for Belgrade Hostels – like Stella Di Notte, White Owl Hostel or Hostel Home Sweet Home.
 For a true bargain – and a unique experience – search for hosts on Couchsurfing, where travelers stay with locals for free.

 Belgrade can be reached by plane, train, boat, bus or car.
-Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!).
-However, due to our unique circumstances (flight benefits earned from years of service with a major airline), we rarely buy airline tickets.
-That being said, when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.
+Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.

 To get from city to city when flights are not possible (or too expensive), we usually rely on public transportation and take trains or buses.
 In Europe, we use Rail Europe to find train tickets and our preferred bus company is FlixBus – as it is economical, clean and comfortable with on-board wifi, seat-back entertainment, refreshments and a toilet.
 We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and it allows for greater discovery.